 Online registration is also good for those who want to start immediately and already know what they’re doing.
 For more info, check this brief discussion on mutual fund benefits and disadvantages.

 Next in the list are the unit investment trust funds (UITF).
 They are offered by UITF bank trust and trust companies.
-The data below shows the index funds according to UITF Philippines.
-However, I can only find the 1-yr return on investment (ROI).

 To help you make a decision, here is an article on the benefits of UITF.

 - Compare fees and choose the fund with the least charges.

 - Decide on a bank or trust entity.
 You can check this link for all companies that offer UITF products.

 - Prepare at least initial capital of ₱1,000, one (1) valid ID, and TIN.

 - Drop by the bank or trust company.
 You may also check their website to see if they have online registration.

 - Fill out the forms and pay the capital.

 - Look forward to notification via text or email or mail.